Microsoft-Web/HOL-MVC4Fundamentals/HOL.md

 <a name="Exercise1" />
 ### Exercise 1: Creating MusicStore ASP.NET MVC Web Application Project ###

-In this exercise, you will learn how to create an ASP.NET MVC application in Visual Studio 2012 Express as well as its main folder organization.
-Additionally, you will learn how to add a new Controller and have it display a simple string at the Application screen.
+In this exercise, you will learn how to create an ASP.NET MVC application in Visual Studio 2012 Express for Web as well as its main folder organization.
+Additionally, you will learn how to add a new Controller and make it display a simple string in the application's home page.

 <a name="Ex1Task1" />
 #### Task 1 - Creating the ASP.NET MVC Web Application Project####

 1. In this task, you will create an empty ASP.NET MVC application project using the MVC Visual Studio template.
-Start **Microsoft Visual Studio 2012**.
+Start **VS Express for Web**.

 1. On the **File** menu, click **New Project**.

 1. In the **New Project** dialog box select the **ASP.NET MVC 4 Web Application** project type, located under **Visual C#,** **Web** template list.

-1. Change the **Name** to **MvcMusicStore**.
+1. Change the **Name** to _MvcMusicStore_.

-1. Set the location of the solution inside a new **Begin** folder in this Exercise's installation folder, for example **C:\WebCampsTrainingKit\Labs\Beginner-ASP.NET-MVC-Fundamentals MVC4\Source\Ex01-CreatingMusicStoreProject\Begin**.
+1. Set the location of the solution inside a new **Begin** folder in this Exercise's Source folder, for example **[YOUR-HOL-PATH]\Source\Ex01-CreatingMusicStoreProject\Begin**.
 Click **OK**.

  	![Create New Project Dialog Box](./images/Create-New-Project-Dialog-Box.png?raw=true "Create New Project Dialog Box")

 	_Create New Project Dialog Box_

-1. In the **New ASP.NET MVC 4 Project** dialog box select the **Empty** template and make sure that the **View engine** selected is **Razor**.
+1. In the **New ASP.NET MVC 4 Project** dialog box select the **Basic** template and make sure that the **View engine** selected is **Razor**.
 Click **OK**.

  	![New ASP.NET MVC 4 Project Dialog Box](./images/New-ASP.NET-MVC-3-Project-Dialog-Box.png?raw=true "New ASP.NET MVC 4 Project Dialog Box")